carllosnc/flutter_shared_state/README.md

 }
 ```

-## 02 - Create states extending ChangeNotifier
+## 02 - Creating states that extend ChangeNotifier

-States are simple classes that extend `ChangeNotifier`.
-Our classe will be private and will provide
+States are classes that extend `ChangeNotifier`.
+Our class will be private and will provide
 only one instance.
 Check the example below:

 ```dart